 Notes payable also consists of a Franklin Housing Authority loan of up to \$1,347,000 that was obtained by Spring Johnson, L.P. from the Authority with proceeds coming from Replacement Housing Factor Grant Funds and from State of Tennessee Housing Trust Funds that were passed through the Authority to Spring Johnson, L.P.
 The Loan was obtained as a source of construction financing for major rehabilitation to the Spring Street and Johnson Circle project as part of the conversion of 64 permanent residential rental housing units located in the Spring Street/Johnson Circle development in Franklin, Williamson County, TN.
 The note is a nonrecourse obligation and shall bear interest at a rate of 1.00% per annum, compounded annually until the date of repayment in full of this Note.
 During the rehabilitation of the multifamily housing project known as Spring Street / Johnson Circle (the "Development"), no payment of principal or interest shall be due (the "Construction Period").
 Following the Construction Period, Spring Johnson, L.P. shall make annual payments to the Authority but only to the extent of Cash Flow and/or Capital Proceeds as each are defined in the First Amended and Restated Agreement of Limited Partnership for Spring Johnson, L.P. dated as of December 27, 2019, and in the priority of distribution as outlined in Sections 10.2(a) and 10.2(b) therein, respectively.
-From and after the Construction Period, in the event there is insufficient Cash Flow or Capital Proceeds for Spring Johnson, L.P. to make any portion or the entire annual payment for any given year ("Deficiency Amount"), the Deficiency Amount shall be deferred to the next annual payment date until there is available funds from Cash Flow or Capital Proceeds to pay such Deficiency Amount.
+From and after the Construction Period, in the event there is insufficient Cash Flow or Capital Proceeds for Spring Johnson, L.P. to make any portion or the entire annual payment for any given year ("Deficiency Amount"), the Deficiency Amount shall be deferred to the next annual payment date until there are available funds from Cash Flow or Capital Proceeds to pay such Deficiency Amount.
 Any remaining interest and all outstanding principal if not sooner paid shall be due and payable on December 27, 2059.
 In the event Spring Johnson, L.P. fails to make any of the payments required in the Note, such payment so in default shall continue as an obligation of Spring Johnson, L.P. until the amount in default shall have been fully paid and Spring Johnson, L.P. agrees to pay the same with interest thereon (to the extent legally enforceable) at a rate equal to the lower of five percent per annum or the maximum amount permitted by applicable law.
 The Note is secured by a Leasehold Deed of Trust, Assignment of Lease and Rents, and Security Agreement (the "Deed of Trust").
-As of the fiscal year ended December 31, 2021, the outstanding principal balance on this note payable amounted to \$815,796, with \$305,336 being advanced to Spring Johnson, L.P. and \$465,478 being repaid to Franklin Housing Authority during the year.
+As of the fiscal year ended December 31, 2022, the outstanding principal balance on this note payable amounted to \$315,796 and accrued interest payable amounted to \$16,701.
 All the remaining outstanding note payable balance is classified as noncurrent liability as none of the remaining note payable is expected to be repaid within the next 12 months.
-As this note payable is between the Franklin Housing Authority and Spring Johnson, L.P., a blended component unit of the Authority, this notes payable balance is eliminated for the consolidated financial statements.
+As this note payable is between the Franklin Housing Authority and Spring Johnson, L.P., a blended component unit of the Authority, this note payable balance is eliminated for the consolidated financial statements.